 Creating comprehensive intellectual property protection policies and

     procedures

     - Implementing confidentiality and non-disclosure agreements with

     employees, vendors, and outside contractors

     In the community, Art serves on the Winston-Salem Symphony and on the

     Citizens Advisory Board of public radio station WFDD.
 He is an active

     member of Augsburg Lutheran Church in Winston-Salem, where he has served

     as president of the congregation.
-Professionally, Art is chair of the
+Professionally, Art recently served as

-    North Carolina State Bar’s trademark specialty committee of the Board of
+    chair of the North Carolina State Bar’s trademark specialty committee of

-    Legal Specialization and has served for several years on the council of
+    the Board of Legal Specialization and has served for several years on

-    the Intellectual Property Section of the North Carolina Bar Association.
+    the council of the Intellectual Property Section of the North Carolina

+    Bar Association.

     University of North Carolina at Chapel Hill (B.A., with highest honors,

     1985), Phi Beta Kappa, Morehead Merit Tuition Scholar